Teaching Philosophy

 · Established performance metrics for staff and communicated effectively to ensure that expectations were met.

-· Created and implemented internal and external marketing strategies as well as promotional uses.
+· Created and implemented internal and external marketing strategies.

-· Handled hiring, discipline, and termination and ensured adherence to the procedures and policies.
+· Handled hiring, discipline, and termination, ensuring adherence to the procedures and policies.

-· Generated all orders and monitored inventory of beverages and dry stock for banquet events and restaurant.
+· Generated all orders and monitored inventory of beverages and dry stock for the restaurant and banquet events.

 · Wrote, produced, and recorded podcast-style news and other content for on-air and online play.